adlai-nelson/HemlockWolleyAdelgidConditions/README.md

 All layers were reprojected to EPSG 5070, NAD 83 Conus Albers, using reproject and warp (reproject) tools.
 All layers were clipped to the study area, using the clip and clip raster by mask layer tools.
 The HWA observations layer was distributed as three seperate layers: points, lines, and polygons.
-To combine these datasets, the centroid tool was used to calculate the centroid of each line any polygon feature.
+To combine these datasets, the centroid tool was used to calculate the centroid of each line and polygon feature.
 The resultant features were merged with the points layer, to create a layer containing all observations in point form.
-Slope and aspect layers were calculated in QGIS form the STRM DEM after it was reprojected.
+Slope and aspect layers were calculated in QGIS from the STRM DEM after it was reprojected.

 Data was then exported to .sql files using the shp2pgsql and raster2pgsql utilities (see submissions/importing_commands.txt).